Clearing 2025 is now open

 Multi asset | 1% |

-The University’s Sustainability Working Group is open to all staff and students, and is chaired by two members of the Senior Management Team (the Dean of Creative Education and the Director of Finance and Planning)
+The University’s Sustainability Working Group is open to all staff and students, and is chaired by the Director of Fashion and Textiles, Kevin Freeman and Co-chaired by Fashion Lecturer, Nina Dobson.

-Staff and students are given lots of opportunities to engage with the activities of the working group through regular email updates and access to the University’s dedicated sustainability intranet page.
-Examples of such opportunities include helping with beach cleans, litter picks, and book swap shops.
+Staff and students are given lots of opportunities to engage with the activities of the working group through regular email updates and access to the University’s dedicated sustainability intranet page and Instagram page.
+Examples of such opportunities include helping with beach cleans, litter picks, plant and book swaps.

 There is a dedicated sustainability page on our intranet which has lots of useful resources for students and staff: